 CT colonography, also termed virtual colonoscopy, involves examination of computer-generated colorectal images constructed from abdominal CT imaging that simulate a conventional colonoscopy.
-Pre-procedure laxatives are required to clean the colon, and the colon is insufflated with air just prior to the CT examination, which may be uncomfortable [150].
+Pre-procedure laxatives are required to clean the colon, and the colon is insufflated with air just prior to the CT examination, which may be uncomfortable [151].
 The risk of complications is extremely low because the test is non-invasive.
 CT colonography is now in use to perform screening and diagnostic imaging in patients with incomplete colonoscopy or for whom colonoscopy is contraindicated.
-Randomized trials are in progress comparing CT colonography with immunochemical FOBT (iFOBT) and colonoscopy, and should produce valuable information concerning patient acceptance, diagnostic yield, and costs [120; 151].
+Randomized trials are in progress comparing CT colonography with immunochemical FOBT (iFOBT) and colonoscopy, and should produce valuable information concerning patient acceptance, diagnostic yield, and costs [121; 152].
+One systematic review that compared iFOBT with colonoscopy found no significant differences in bowel preparation discomfort, screening procedure discomfort, screening preference, and patient willingness to repeat screening [153].
+A metaanalysis that included more than 15,000 participants found that the screening populations seemed more likely to participate in CT colonography, especially with reduced and/or no cathartic preparation [154].

 Specificity for polyp detection is consistently high with CT colonography, but the broadly variable sensitivity requires confirmatory colonoscopy for findings suggestive of colorectal cancer.
-Another disadvantage with CT colonography is the inability to remove polyps [152].
+Another disadvantage with CT colonography is the inability to remove polyps [155].
 Extracolonic abnormalities are common in CT colonography, most commonly renal, splenic, uterine, hepatic, ovarian, pancreatic, and gallbladder abnormalities.
-Very little information is available on the clinical value of their detection or the impact on patient anxiety and psychologic function [153; 154].
-One study found CT colonography to be a useful diagnostic tool in patients who previously underwent incomplete optical colonoscopy [155].
+Very little information is available on the clinical value of their detection or the impact on patient anxiety and psychologic function [156; 157].
+One study found CT colonography to be a useful diagnostic tool in patients who previously underwent incomplete optical colonoscopy [158].